WaffleInvoice Blog

 3. QuickBooks Self-Employed

-QuickBooks has the deepest accounting features and integrates with most tax software.
-Strong if you want everything (invoicing, mileage, taxes, expense tracking) in one tool.
+QuickBooks has the deepest accounting bench and plugs into nearly every tax package out there.
+It shines if you want invoicing, mileage, taxes, and expense tracking all under one roof.

-What handymen love: Mileage tracking, quarterly tax estimates, accountant-friendly.
+What handymen love: mileage tracking, quarterly tax estimates, and an accountant who already knows the software cold.

 Pricing: Self-Employed at $15/month, Simple Start at $30/month, Essentials at $60/month.